clabordec/Bike-Sales/README.md

 <br>

 ### Project Overview
-1. Enter into the company's relational database by creating SQL script to generate a detailed dataset that provides me with all of the information that I need to help start the process of creating a comprehensive and dynamic sales dashboard for the executive team <br>
+1. Enter into the company's relational database by creating SQL script to generate a detailed dataset that provides me with all of the information that I need to help start the process of creating a comprehensive and dynamic sales dashboard for the executive team

-2. Import the SQL generated dataset into Excel, and use Pivot Tables to generate a dynamic dashboard <br>
+2. Import the SQL generated dataset into Excel, and use Pivot Tables to generate a dynamic dashboard

 3. I will then connect the Excel datasheet that contains the SQL generated dataset to Tableau and use the information to generate a visually pleasing dashboard for management <br>

 <br>